Twenty Minutes Is Not Enough Unless You Walk In Prepared

 Section 3: Medications

 List every medication you are currently taking, including supplements.
 Note any side effects you have had since the last visit.
-Flag any missed doses, any recent antibiotic courses, and any new prescriptions from other providers.
-If you are on an anticoagulant, include any bruising or bleeding you noticed.
+Flag any missed doses, any recent antibiotic courses, and any new prescriptions from other providers, since drug interactions with antiarrhythmics and anticoagulants drive a lot of dose changes.
+If you are on an anticoagulant, include any unusual bruising, nosebleeds, gum bleeding, blood in stool or urine, and any procedures or dental work coming up that may need a bridging plan.

 Section 4: Your Questions

 Write three to five questions.
 Not a list of ten.
 Prioritize the ones that actually keep you up at night.
-If you have a question about whether you are a candidate for ablation, put that first.
-If you have a question about a specific side effect, put that first.
+Whether you are a candidate for ablation.
+Whether it is time to switch from rate control to rhythm control or the other way around.
+How long you stay on your anticoagulant given your CHA2DS2-VASc score.
+A specific side effect that has not gone away.
+Whatever the question is, the one keeping you up at night goes first.
 Questions you do not ask at this visit can go at the top of the next prep sheet.

 The Visit Prep Sheet